zyunx/comment-on-v6-source/articles/memory-layout.rst

 #.
 Kernel's segments, which contain kernel's text, data, bss segmetns.
 #.
 Process 0's segments.
 #.
-Available core memory segments, which is used by OS's operations.
+Available core memory segments, which is used by OS's later operations.
 #.
 IO segments, which contain hardware registers.

 ::